 Joyce D'Silva of Compassion in the World Farming comments on the potential threats to humans if transplant procedures were to go ahead.

-An RTÉ News report by Suan Byrne broadcast on 14 March 2000.
+An RTÉ News report broadcast on 14 March 2000.
 The reporter is Susan Byrne.